• Skip to primary navigation

 4 from 1 vote

-Made with fresh zucchini and a short list of simple ingredients, these tasty zucchini patties can be served as a light main dish, a side dish, or even as an appetizer.
+Made with fresh zucchini and a short list of simple ingredients, these tasty zucchini patties can be served as an appetizer, side dish, or light main dish.

 Cuisine: Vegetarian